BOROUGH OF MANHATTAN COMMUNITY COLLEGE

 * Lynda.com & Adobe Tutorials (adobe.com)

-Use of Technology: Software used: Adobe Creative Suite 6 with Photoshop & Illustrator. (as well as other free and experimental apps found on the web and mobile)
+Use of Technology: Software used: Adobe Creative Suite 6 with Photoshop, Illustrator and InDesign.

 Students will need a portable media system for storing and backing up their work (a flash drive or external drive works well) Students should also consider creating an account on Dropbox.
 Students are 100% responsible for their files and maintaining them.